 The Annual General Meeting is one of the key decision-making authorities in every German Aktiengesellschaft (AG).
 Apart from the rights due to the AGM by virtue of law, Bechtle is always eager to engage directly with its shareholders.
-Unfortunately, due to the COVID-19 pandemic, this was once again impossible in the reporting period.
-The health and safety of our shareholders, our corporate bodies and our employees take absolute priority.
-At the same time, the Executive and Supervisory Boards were pleased to see that more shareholders made use of their right to submit questions at the virtual AGMs than is usually the case at in-person meetings, and all questions were answered by board members.
-In 2023, Bechtle plans to engage directly with its shareholders again at an in-person AGM.
+On account of the COVID-19 pandemic, the AGM could not be held in person for three years.
+This was once again possible in 2023 when the Bechtle AG Annual General Meeting was held at the Harmonie congress centre in Heilbronn.
+Registered shareholders were also able to follow the AGM in its entirety and cast their votes in the online AGM portal.
+On-site four people made use of their right to submit questions and all questions were fully answered by members of the Executive and Supervisory Boards.